JWWeatherman/bitcoin_security_threat_model/README.md

 ***Safety Features***
-* The private key is so large that it would take more energy than is produced by the sun in it's entire lifetime to power a computer capable of guessing it.
+* The private key is so large that it would take more energy than is produced by the sun in its entire lifetime to power a computer capable of guessing it.

 ***Past Attacks***